-Even an order confirmation email generates new sales!
+- An order confirmation email even generates new sales!

 This email or series of emails should be sent when your subscriber hasn’t been active for some time.
 It mostly depends on the buying cycle.

-For ecommerce sites that sell apparel, books or small electronic devices, we suggest sending the first re-activation email within 90 days of inactivity.
-If it is a series of emails, repeat them every week after.
+For an ecommerce company that sell apparel, books or small electronic devices, we suggest sending the first re-activation email within 90 days of inactivity.
+If it’s a series of emails, repeat them every week after.

-If you want to send birthday emails, don’t forget to include an extra field into your sign up forms.
+If you want to send birthday emails, don’t forget to include an extra field on your sign-up forms.
 Without this data, you won’t be able to send birthday emails.

-The best practice shows that these emails are effective when containing an appealing copywriting plus a small discount for the next purchase.
+Our best practice shows that these emails are effective when containing an appealing text plus a small discount for the next purchase.

 See examples below:

-- Drip campaigns generate 2-3 times higher performance than bulk emails.
-If combining three and more marketing channels, this number jumps even higher to a 250% purchase rate on average.
+Drip campaigns generate 2-3 times higher performance than bulk emails.
+If combining three and more marketing channels, this number boosts even higher to a 250% purchase rate on average.

-- Welcome, cart abandonment, customer reactivation drip campaigns are those that should be launched first.
+Welcome, cart abandonment, customer reactivation drip email systems are those that should be launched first.
 They are easy to implement and are highly effective.

-- When considering a tool for drip campaigns, pay attention to the number of channels offered.
+When considering drip email tools, pay attention to the number of channels offered.
 The transition from email channel to omnichannel marketing will be easier that way.